Week 1 - Thursday 6th January - Cardiff Students' Union: The Great Hall, Cardiff - You Me At Six - £15

 I've found my crowd, I thought to myself.

 We’d arrived too late for the first support act, who were apparently called Not Advised, but we did catch the entire set of the second support band.
 They were called Canterbury, although by the end of their performance, Sandro had given them a slightly ruder alias.
-Its not too difficult to guess (think James Naughtie).
+It’s not too difficult to guess (think James Naughtie).

 Their front-man did seem like a bit of a knob though.